Tanvi3004/Langchain-Demo-with-Gemma-Model/README.md

 ```bash
 pip install -r requirements.txt
 ```
+### Streamlit App
+This is how the app looks when running:

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your contributions are welcome!